 Short stay travel insurance, also known as single trip insurance, can be a useful product if you are looking for cover for a particular trip.

 With some policies, the trip doesn't even have to be just for a couple of days, as policies can stretch up to 31 days' coverage for one break.
-Unlike multi-trip policies which usually cover travel anywhere in the world, short term holiday insurance tends to cover a specific destination - so is cheaper.
+Unlike multi-trip policies, which usually cover travel anywhere in the world, short term holiday insurance tends to cover a specific destination - so is cheaper.

 But short stay travel insurance still offers you complete coverage - giving you peace of mind while you're overseas

-Travel Insurance for Older travelers
+Travel Insurance for over 65s

 Older travellers, and particularly those over 65, may find it difficult to get travel insurance at an affordable level because insurers view these individuals as being higher risk.